pirzer/Project-1---Renewable-Energy/README.md

 ![Scrolling up/down](/assets/images/hover%20test%202.jpg "CSS")

 ## Deployment
--   The following steps were done to complete the deployment.
+-   The following steps were performed to complete the deployment.
     - Create a New Repository on my **GitHub** account.
-    - Link my **GitPod** and my repository doing clicking on the green button of **GitPod** showing in **GitHub**.
+    - Link my **GitPod** and my repository by clicking on the green button of **GitPod** showing in **GitHub**.
     - Typed the command  `git init` in **GitPod** environment I could start my repository.
-    - **GitPod** terminal was used with the intention of adding files, committing, and pushing using Git version control.
+    - **GitPod** terminal was used with the intention of adding files, committing, and pushing, using Git version control.
     - By using the command `git push`, all changes were sent to the remote repository in **GitHub**.
     - My **GitHub** was named, and setting also.
 The option of Master Branch was selected.
     - The deployed site is updated automatically when new commits take place.